SuperTux20/lightyears-refueled/README.md

-# lightyears-refueled
+# 20,000 Lightyears Into Space: Refueled
-Taking the old "20,000 Lightyears Into Space" and bringing it to Python 3 and GPL 3.
+Taking the old "20,000 Lightyears Into Space" and bringing it up to modern standards.

-## Old README by Jack Whitham:
+### Old README by Jack Whitham for version 1.4:
 20,000 Light-Years Into Space
 version 1.4